Dopiest/Dopiest/README.md

 - 👋 Hi, I’m @Dopiest
 - 👀 I’m interested in learn how to use codes
-- 🌱 I’m currently learning nothing but i'm want to learn
+- 🌱 I’m currently learning about java, HTML, CSS and Python
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 Dopiest/Dopiest is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.